Problems in Digital History (Intro)

 If you don't work on important problems, it's not likely that you'll do important work

---R. W. Hamming
+–R. W. Hamming

 What's the best thing you could be working on, and why aren't you?

 and begun to apply it to his view of the field of history.
-Dr Turkel that "questions raised by digital history are some of the most important that we [historians] face".
+Dr Turkel asserts that “questions raised by digital history are some of the most important that we [historians] face”.

 I don't know enough to say that these are the most important questions in the field of History, but they're of keen interest to me.
 I thought I'd use the 'thinking out loud' mode of this blog and walk through some of these questions from my own perspective.

-But I need to look at this methodically--I'm not the intuitive type.
+But I need to look at this methodically–I’m not the intuitive type.
 I propose to work through the following steps:

 - Goals: specify the purpose for DH - what do we expect to be able to do in or with it;